Dedalus9/openscope-community-predictive-processing/docs/stimuli/standard-oddball.md

 - Contrast deviant tests luminance expectation

 ### 3. Receptive Field Mapping
-The experiment includes a mapping component with smaller gratings (20° diameter) presented at specific locations defined in `receptive_field.csv`.
-These gratings have higher spatial frequency (0.08 cpd) and temporal frequency (4 Hz).
+The experiment includes a mapping component with smaller gratings (20° diameter) presented at locations defined in `receptive_field.csv`.
+These specialized mapping gratings have:
+- Higher spatial frequency (0.08 cpd)
+- Higher temporal frequency (4 Hz)
+- Higher contrast (0.8)
+- Shorter duration (250 ms)
+- No inter-stimulus interval (0 ms delay)

+The receptive field mapping coordinates and orientations are loaded from the CSV file and randomized for each presentation sequence.

 ## Data Collection